rsdoiel/antenna/archives/2025/columns_2025.09.md

 date: 2025-03-07, from: Doc Searls (at Harvard), New Old Blog

 The radio station known since 1935 as KSFO, &#8220;The Sound of the City,&#8221; was a landmark at 560 on the Bay Area radio dial for most of the last century.
 Other landmarks were KGO/810, KCBS/740, KFRC/610, and KNBR/680.
-KFRC went away in 2005, as religious programming moved to AM from 106.9, and KCBS added that [&#8230;]
+KFRC went away in 2005, as religious programming moved to AM from 106.9 FM, and KCBS added [&#8230;]

 <br>